oracle/oracle-database-operator/docs/sidb/README.md

 #### Create DataGuardBroker Resource

-To use the Data Guard broker, provision a new `dataguardbroker` custom resource for a single instance database(`.spec.primaryDatabaseRef`) by specifying the appropriate values for the primary and standby databases in the example `.yaml` file, and running the following command:
+To use the Data Guard broker, provision a new `dataguardbroker` custom resource for a single instance database referenced by `.spec.primarySource.databaseRef` by specifying the appropriate values for the primary and standby databases in the example `.yaml` file, and running the following command:

 ```sh
 $ kubectl create -f dataguardbroker.yaml